-- Treatment is based on the severity of symptoms. - Treatment generally indicated with SpCO > 10-12%. (pulse CO-oximetry is a continuous and noninvasive method of measuring the levels of CO concentration (SpCO) in the blood. - Be prepared to treat complications (i.e., seizures,dysrhythmias, cardiac ischemia).
+Treatment generally indicated with SpCO > 10-12%. (pulse CO-oximetry is a continuous and noninvasive method of measuring the levels of CO concentration (SpCO) in the blood.

+Be prepared to treat complications (i.e., seizures, dysrhythmias, cardiac ischemia).

-The specific antagonist to carbon monoxide is the oxygen.
+• The specific antagonist to carbon monoxide is the oxygen.
 Medical treatment consist of first supplying 100% supplemental oxygen via face mask the minute the diagnosis is suggested.
 Increasing the arterial oxygen content both counteracts the primary effect of the carbon monoxide and speeds its elimination.
 Immediate treatment with hyperbaric oxygen may be indicated.